 How Do You Make Up For Time Away From Your Field?

 Even if there are still job opportunities in your old field, it won't be easy to return to it.
 Many things could have changed during your absence, even if it only lasted a short time.
 Read up on your career field and industry and talk to people who are currently working in it.
 If you let your professional network lapse, now is a good time to revive it.
 Find out what you have to do to get ready to become a competitive job candidate.

 Consider doing a returnship.
 Returnships are internships geared toward people like you— experienced professionals who have been out of the workforce for an extended absence and are now planning to return.
 They can be in one's current career field or a new one.
 A returnship can help you update your skills and provide networking opportunities and may even lead to a permanent position upon completion.

 Explaining the Gap in Your Employment History

-Many career development specialists suggest using a functional, rather than a chronological, resume.
+Many career development specialists suggest using a functional resume rather than a chronological, one.
 It places the emphasis on skills rather than employment history.